 - Sort out your modes or receiving payments

 - Select a good accounting software

-- You must remember always to pay your bills on time
+- You must remember always to pay your specific tax bill on time

-- Place financial management at the heart of your business
+- Place managing your finances at the heart of your business

-The need for managing business finances in small businesses is as much as in any other type of business.
-It requires the business owner to have the good financial discipline and receive help from professionals wherever needed.
+The need for managing business finances in businesses is as much as in any other type of business.
+It requires the business person to have the good financial discipline and receive help from professionals wherever needed.